getodk/docs/odk2-src/scan-data.rst

 Suitcase Formatting
 ------------------------------------------

-:doc:`suitcase-intro` is the mechanism for downloading and exporting data from the ODK 2 data tables into local :file:`.csv` files.
+:doc:`suitcase-intro` is the mechanism for downloading and exporting data from the ODK-X data tables into local :file:`.csv` files.
 Suitcase has a specific option to format Scan's :file:`.csv` files more to be more readable.
 The image below shows this option underlined in red.

 .. image:: /img/scan-data/suitcase-scan.*
   :alt: Scan formatting option in Suitcase